The Teachers’ Center and the Beginning

 Then, owners of private mansions, townhouses, brownstones, lofts, and even condos started to call me to ask for my expertise and advice about what they could charge to rent their space for an event.
 For years, I operated this way under the name Mansions Catering, since I was working with so many private mansion venues.

-Now, there are many rentable venues in Manhattan, and I concentrate on my own three: Manhattan Penthouse on Fifth Avenue, Alger House in the Village, and Sassy on Seventh Avenue South.
+Now, there are many rentable venues in Manhattan, and I concentrate on my own three: Manhattan Penthouse on Fifth Avenue, Alger House in the Village, and Sassy on Seventh Avenue South, three properties: three sizes, three styles, three price ranges.

 Running Three Venues

-The catering movement is stronger than ever.
-The three venues that I manage can satisfy the aesthetic and level of service that any client could dream up.
-Manhattan Penthouse caters for up to 200 guests, Alger House and Sassy are designed for 15 to 75 guests.
-Smaller corporate or family gatherings oftentimes are difficult to compensate in terms of excellent yet reasonably-priced space.
-However, the range of private, extraordinary, affordable venues can host any number of guests.
+Manhattan Penthouse caters for up to 200 guests, Alger House caters for 25 to 75, and Sassy caters for 15 to 75.
+Smaller corporate or family gatherings oftentimes are difficult to place in terms of excellent yet reasonably-priced space.
+However, our range of private, extraordinary, affordable venues can host a lot of different events.